addeldin/addeldin.github.io/_projects/pgrg-main.md

 ## Acknowledgments

-This club was and run by started by Justin Bortnick, who kindly offered several reference materials that were used for this page.
+This club was and run by started by Justin Bortnick, who kindly offered several reference materials that were used for this page, including the logo.